 What was the Cold War?

 Before we discuss the Berlin Crisis, it’s essential to understand the context in which it occurred: the Cold War.
-The Cold War was a period of political tension and military rivalry between the United States and the Soviet Union, lasting from the end of World War II in 1945 until the early 1990s.
-While not a direct conflict between the two superpowers, it involved intense political and ideological struggles.
+The cold wave was a period of political and military confrontation between America and the soviet union from about 1945 to early 90s.
+It was not a Cold war confrontation between the two superpowers but included political and ideological competitions.

 The Division of Germany

-After World War II, Germany was divided into four military occupation zones controlled by the United States, the United Kingdom, France, and the Soviet Union.
-These zones later became the foundation for two separate German states: the Federal Republic of Germany (West Germany) and the German Democratic Republic (East Germany).
+At the end of the Second World War Germany was partitioned into four zones each controlled by the United States, Great Britain, France and Russia.
+These zones later became the foundation for two separate German states: the Federal Republic of Germany, commonly known as West Germany and the German Democratic Republic also known as East Germany.

 The Berlin Crisis